jupytercon/jupytercon2025-developingextensions/04-materials/06-developing-with-ai.md

 ### Understanding AI coding tool categories

-Not all AI coding tools are created equal.
-Understanding the different categories helps you choose the right tool and set appropriate expectations.
+Not all AI coding tools are created equal. **In this workshop, we will be working with Agentic AI tools** (like Cursor and Claude Code) because they understand your codebase, execute commands, and iterate with you—a fundamentally different and more productive experience than chat or autocomplete.

+:::{note} Why Agentic AI?
+Detailed comparison of AI tool categories
+:class: dropdown

 #### 🥉 Chat-based AI (ChatGPT, Claude web interface)